Mitsuhiro-ODAKA/corruption-net-causal/README.md

 Country-level corruption scores data source: [corruption-perceptions-index](https://github.com/datasets/corruption-perceptions-index/blob/cpi-dataflows/data/cpi.csv)

 ![01](imgs/01.png)
+![02](imgs/02.png)

+<br>Contribution: Analyzed how an increase in a firm's network centrality could affect the risk of corruption.
 <br>Note that the contract data used in this project is synthetic.
-![02](imgs/02.png)
-<br>Analyzed how an increase in a firm's network centrality could affect the risk of corruption.